Garage Planning Permission

 Do I need Building Regulations Approval to construct a detached garage?

 You will need Building Regulations approval, If the garage meets the following conditions:

 - Is more than 30 square metres in floor area.

 - Is within one metre away from any boundary or constructed of non-combustible materials for example brick/block, concrete panel, tiled roof.

 - Contains sleeping accommodation.

-Will I need Building Regulation Approval to construct a garage that is attached to my house?
+Do I need building regulations approval to construct a garage that is attached to my house?

-Yes, garages which are structurally connected to a house will require Building Regulation approval.
+Yes, garages which are structurally connected to a house (or your neighbours house / outbuildings) will require building regulation approval.

 How much is the current planning permission application fee?

 The fee for a planning application is £206 from the 1st of January 2020.